Banshy-Store/banshy-store-documentation/doc_portal/PRODUCTS.md

 - BS-CarDealer
 - BS-BikeShop

-Use the navigation to access each product’s detailed docs.
+Use the navigation to access each script’s detailed docs.